Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/aad.md

 ### AAD authentication for Azure Kubernetes Service

-Within Azure Kubernetes Service (AKS), (AAD Pod Identity)[https://github.com/Azure/aad-pod-identity#readme] creates identities and bindings as Kubernetes primitives that allow pods to access
+Within Azure Kubernetes Service (AKS), [AAD Pod Identity](https://github.com/Azure/aad-pod-identity#readme) enables Kubernetes applications to access cloud resources securely with Azure Active Directory.

-Azure resources that authenticates AAD as an identity provider.
+Using Kubernetes primitives, administrators configure identities and bindings to match pods.
+Then without any code modifications, your containerized applications can leverage any resource in the cloud that depends on AAD as an identity provider.

-This reference architecture uses AAD Pod Identity on all service containers.
+This reference architecture uses AAD Pod Identity on all AKS Pods.

-Each service containers' managed identities is granted least privilege rights to the resources it consumes, for example, single secret RBAC grants within [Key Vault]({{< relref "aad#key-vault" >}}) or single database access within [Azure Database for MySQL]({{< relref "aad#mysql" >}}).
+Each AKS Pod has a managed identity which has been granted least privilege rights to the resources it consumes, for example, single secret RBAC grants within [Key Vault]({{< relref "aad#key-vault" >}}) or single database access within [Azure Database for MySQL]({{< relref "aad#mysql" >}}).

 ### AAD authentication for Key Vault {id="key-vault"}